-The PPMT Function is categorized under Financial functions.
-The function will calculate the payment on the principal for an investment based on periodic, constant payments and a fixed interest rate for a given period of time.
+The PPMT Function is categorized under Excel Financial functions.
+The function will calculate the payment on the principal for a loan or an investment based on periodic, constant payments and a fixed interest rate for a given period of time.

-In financial analysis, the PPMT function is useful in understanding the principal components of the total payments made for the loan taken.
+In financial analysis, the PPMT function is useful in understanding the primary components of the total payments made for a loan taken.

 =PPMT( rate, per, nper, pv, [fv], [type] )